cvitter/mattermost-jenkins-slash/README.md

  **Import Note**: This application is not really designed for production use.
-It is meant only to demonstrate how to connect Mattermost and Jenkins together easily using commonly available tools like Python and Flash.
+It is meant only to demonstrate how to connect Mattermost and Jenkins together easily using commonly available tools like Python and Flask (http://flask.pocoo.org/).

 # Installing the Slash Command